 All right, so last final question.

-I've said up to this point hypotheticals don't mean a whole lot.
+I've said up to this point, hypotheticals don't mean a whole lot.

-They see there seems to be some movement in that area.
+There seems to be some movement in that area.

 I think Trump can win it.